gravitational/teleport/rfd/0129-discovery-name-templating.md

 ### Test Plan

-We should test discovering multiple resources with identical names do not suffer a name collision when using templates to disambiguate them.
+We should test that discovering multiple resources with identical names does not suffer name collisions.

-For instance, setup identically named RDS databases in different AWS regions and a discovery agent to discover them with this template:
+Setup identically named RDS databases and kube clusters in different AWS regions and a discovery agent to discover them.
-`resource_name_template: '{{.Name}}-{{.Region}}'`

-Check that the databases are both present and differentiated by region in their name using `tsh db ls`.
+Check that the resources in each region are discovered and differentiated by region in their name.